grauds/clematis.doc/docs/clematis-explained/code-standards.md

 ````

-There is one rule `@nx/enforce-module-boundaries` which is specific for Nx monorepo approach and it should
+There is one rule `@nx/enforce-module-boundaries` which is specific for Nx monorepo approach,
-be checked for the code to stay within the module borders.
+and it should be checked for the code to stay within the module borders.

 Library and application ESLint configurations are inherited from the root, for example: